microsoft/pxt/docs/staticpkg.md

 You can then head to `https://your-username.github.io/repo-name/`.

-## Multiple target warning
+## Multiple targets

-If you're deploying multiple targets under a single domain (eg one GitHub user account), take a look at https://github.com/Microsoft/pxt/issues/35
+It is possible to host multiple editors under the same pages domains.